A $4/3$ Approximation for $2$-Vertex-Connectivity: From a Canonical 2-Edge-Cover to a 2VC Spanning Subgraph

 Notice that in each case the constructed $S'$ is canonical.
-Indeed, we never create connected components with fewer than $6$ edges, nor any leaf block with fewer than $5$ nodes.
-Furthermore, each $4$-cycle which is adjacent to a unique other connected component $C'$ preserves this property (though $C'$ might turn from large to complex or vice versa).
+Indeed, we never create connected components with fewer than $6$ edges, nor any leaf-block with fewer than $5$ nodes.
+Furthermore, each $4$-cycle which is adjacent to a unique other large component $C'$ preserves this property (though $C'$ might turn from 2VC to complex or vice versa).
 Finally, the number of complex components decreases since we iteratively apply the above construction to a complex component $C$ until it has only one block and thus is no longer a complex component. \end{proof}